 1. Dice onion and mince garlic, set aside.
 Slice tomatoes into wedges, set aside.

-3. Add in the oregano and salt, stir.
-Toss in the tomatoes and stir to combine.
+3. Add oregano and salt, stir.
+Toss in tomatoes and stir to combine.

-4. Drizzle in the maple syrup and 1/2 cup of water, stir.
-Cover with lid a jar and continue to cook for 15 minutes.
+4. Drizzle in maple syrup and 1/2 cup of water, stir.
+Cover pan with lid a jar and continue to cook for 15 minutes.

 5. Spoon tomato mixture into blender and puree until smooth.
-Pour into bowls and sprinkle the tops with fresh arugula and parmesan cheese.
+Ladle into bowls and sprinkle soups with fresh arugula and Parmesan cheese.
 Enjoy!